-- Developing and administering a process in which new funding sources in the IIJA/BIL are identified and projects are programmed.
-This includes changes in the formula funding programs as well as the numerous discretionary grant programs in the IIJA/BIL. (ongoing) - Monitoring of local implementation of federally funded transportation projects, which will include a project tracking and review process as well as documentation being made available for public review (ongoing) - Coordinate, educate, and participate in a review/re-evaluation of the current Project Management Process. (ongoing) - Based on the evaluation of projects for the Connecting Kentuckiana 2050 MTP, a series of tables indicate the potential contribution of TIP projects. (ongoing) - Addition of projects into the KYTC Continuous Highway Analysis Framework (CHAF) Database in support of project prioritization (ongoing) - Host LPA Training/Workshops and TTCC Working Groups, if desired and as appropriate (ongoing)
+- Monitoring of local implementation of federally funded transportation projects, which will include a project tracking and review process as well as documentation being made available for public review (ongoing) - Coordinate, educate, and participate in a review/re-evaluation of the current Project Management Process. (ongoing) - Based on the evaluation of projects for the Connecting Kentuckiana 2050 MTP, a series of tables indicate the potential contribution of TIP projects. (ongoing) - Addition of projects into the KYTC Continuous Highway Analysis Framework (CHAF) Database in support of project prioritization (ongoing) - Host LPA Training/Workshops and TTCC Working Groups, if desired and as appropriate (ongoing)